saint11/DeadWeight/source/blacksalt.md

 Backpack, dagger (STR 1+3P), reinforced hood and vest (1 [AP]{.tip}), lock-picking tools, 2d6 coins.

 #### Manoeuvers {.block}
-- **Dirty tricks**: 2 tiles.
+- **Dirty tricks**: (1 action) 2 tiles.
 Kicks sand in opponent's eyes or any other dirty trick.
 Any ally attacking this enemy has advantage.
 Only work on **living** enemies.
 - **Knife in the back**: Once per turn when attacking flanked enemy with a **dagger**, you can perform a free attack.
 Roll an extra dice for that attack.
-- **Going somewhere?**: During the enemy actions you may block an enemy from moving, add a stun token to yourself.
+- **Going somewhere?**: During the enemy actions you may block an enemy from moving, add a [stun tokens]{.tip} to yourself.
 The enemy will still spend an action.

 ## Moon-curser {.draft}
 Specialized in getting in and out of places unnoticed.